Posted in 2026 in News & Updates

 Given the hometown significance, 20th anniversary milestone, and limited nature (only mainland U.S. show), high demand is expected.

 Join the conversation (@PetcoParkSD) or contact us about info posted on this website.
-For tickets and stadium experience inquiries, contact the Padres at
+For tickets and stadium experience inquiries, contact the Padres directly at 619–795–5000.

 Petco Park Insider is a reader-supported site, unaffiliated with the Padres organization or Petco Park.
-These pages contain affiliate links through which we may receive compensation from advertisers if you choose to purchase certain products, at no additional cost to you.
-It is paid by the advertisers and helps keep our site running.
+Pages with affiliate links may generate a commission from advertisers if you make a purchase, at no additional cost to you.
+Just by reading you are helping keep the site running.
 Thank you!

 You may also enjoy: